I don’t know how much you paid for your antique duck decoy, but you’re about to be frazzled by how much people have paid for them in the past.

 6. The Lincoln Hisser

-Joe Lincoln made one of the most realistic goose decoys out there, showing a Canada goose in mid-motion that really makes it look like they’re scurrying along the water while the decoy bobs.
+When it comes to expensive duck decoys, Joe Lincoln is a name that often comes up.
+He made one of the most realistic goose decoys out there, showing a Canada goose in mid-motion that really makes it look like they’re scurrying along the water while the decoy bobs.

 It was the highest ticket item at an $800,000 auction, bringing in $299,000 individually, which greatly surpassed the average for the dozens of other items in the auction.

-Joe Lincoln painted decoys well into his 70’s and remains as an underdog in the decoy world.
+Joe Lincoln painted decoys well into his 70s and remains an underdog in the decoy world.

 7. Graves Mallards